Configuring policies

 To configure a policy that allows access to a specific application for users who will have the policy:

-1. Navigate to the Configuration - Filters section
+1. Navigate to Advanced section

-2. Go to the Filters tab
+2. Go to Conditions

 4. Go to Access control - Policy based tab